 ID 3009

 Manager Harrison, Sophie

 Handler Goodier, Mr Chris

+Opened 23/09/2021

-Opened Consequence (current) 23/09/2021 Major - 4
+Consequence (current) Major - 4

 Likelihood (current) Possible - 3

 Risk level (current) High Risk

 Risk level (Target) High Risk

 Rating (current) 12

 Description IF there are challenges in the supply of consumables or services THEN this could result in a failure to provide continuity of services, resulting in the inability to operate on patients.

-Controls in place Contracts are entered into the Atamis Contract register and a classification is entered based on the Government Commercial Function tiering tool.
-Additionally, a risk score is assigned to each contract to indicate the level of risk to the Trust based on criticality of supply, ease of change and size of supply market.
+Contracts are entered into the Atamis Contract register and a classification is entered based on the Government Commercial Function tiering tool.

+Controls in place Additionally, a risk score is assigned to each contract to indicate the level of risk to the Trust based on criticality of supply, ease of change and size of supply market.
 This determines the level of contract management that the lead stakeholder will need to apply.

 For each new procurement cycle the Trust carries out a market review of the goods/services being delivered to determine the most appropriate strategy to apply to reduce the level of risk to the Trust.
 This may include splitting the contract in to multiple parts so that there is not a reliance on a single provider.

 Risk Assessors recommended actions to further reduce the risk An assessment to be completed in conjunction with clinical engineering and department leads to understand and document the relationship between equipment and consumables so that those that are locked together are documented.
 The new Supply Chain Manager will be tasked with monitoring all Important Customer Notices issued by NHS Supply Chain and reviewing these against the Trust's product portfolio to ensure mitigating steps can be taken prior to any impact on the Trust.
 Spot checks of department Business Continuity Plans to be carried out by Procurement for all Gold and Silver contracts with results recorded in the Atamis Contract Register to ensure steps are being taken to understand risks and put in place preventative measures.

 Assurance Procurement contract database.
 Management of suppliers through regular contract meetings.
 Tender processes that consider resilience.

 Gaps in Assurance No gaps noted at present

 Levels of Assurance (182) Adequate

 BAF risks - Does this risk have an action plan on Datix?
-(179) Νο
+(179) No

-Progress notes [Goodier, Mr Chris - 05/08/2024] Awaiting start date for Supply Chain Manager
+Progress notes [Goodier, Mr Chris - 07/10/2024] Business Continuity Plan (BCP) report updated for all 21 Digital and Estates Gold/Silver contracts.
+12 Business Continuity and Disaster Recoverys (BCDRs) received, 6 not received, 3 marked as not-applicable Missing ones will be discussed with Deputy Head of Digital to understand when they may be expected.
+BCP report set up for Gold and Silver contracts which will be refreshed monthly to monitor status.

 Committee Responsible for the Risk Performance Committee, The Board

-Date last reviewed 11/07/2024
+Date last reviewed 07/10/2024

-Review date 11/08/2024
+Review date 07/11/2024

 Directorate Trust wide - All Directorates Involved

-Thust while - All Directorates involved Trust Objectives 2022-24 1.
+Trust Objectives 2022-24 1.
 Deliver clinical excellence